baxmittens/OpenGeoSysUncertaintyQuantification.jl/paper.md

 The OpenGeoSys community commonly uses Python, however for this project Julia was chosen due to its superior efficiency and built-in capabilities for distributive computing.

 To this date, there is no uncertainty quantification toolbox for OpenGeoSys, neither in Python nor in the Julia language.
+However, there is a general purpose uncertainty quantificationns available for the Julia language named [UncertaintyQuantification.jl](https://github.com/FriesischScott/UncertaintyQuantification.jl).

 # Features